sandiegopython/test-driven-django-development/tutorials/02-models.rst

 Our first test: __unicode__ method
 ----------------------------------

 In the admin change list our posts all have the unhelpful name *Post object*.
 We can customize the way models are referenced by creating a ``__unicode__`` method on our model class.
+Models are a good place to put this kind of reusable code that is specific to a model.

 Let's first create a test demonstrating the behavior we'd like to see.